mmtk/mmtk-julia/README.md

 #### Build Julia binding in Rust

-Before building Julia, build the binding in `mmtk-julia/mmtk`.
-You must have already checked out Julia, set `JULIA_PATH` to point to the checkout (remember to check out the `dev` branch!) and set `MMTK_JULIA_DIR` to the binding's top-level directory.
+Before building Julia, build the binding in `mmtk-julia`.
+Set `MMTK_JULIA_DIR` to the absolute path containing the binding's top-level directory and build the binding by running `make release` or `make debug` from that directory.

-In `mmtk-core` we currently support either Immix or StickyImmix implementations.
-Build it with `cargo build --features immix` or `cargo build --features stickyimmix`.
-Add `--release` at the end if you would like to have a release build, otherwise it is a debug build.
+We currently only support a (non-moving) Immix implementation.
+We hope to add support for non-moving StickyImmix and the respective moving versions of both collectors in the near future.
+We also only support x86_64 Linux, more architectures should also be supported in the near future.
 For a release build with debugging information, first add `debug = true` under `[profile.release]` in `mmtk/Cargo.toml`.
+Make sure you have the prerequisites for building [MMTk](https://github.com/mmtk/mmtk-core#requirements).

-#### Build Julia with MMTk
+#### Build Julia with MMTk (from source)

-To build Julia with MMTk, first ensure you have the prerequisites for building both [Julia](https://github.com/JuliaLang/julia/blob/master/doc/src/devdocs/build/build.md#required-build-tools-and-external-libraries) and [MMTk](https://github.com/mmtk/mmtk-core#requirements).
+To build Julia with MMTk using the version built in the previous step, first ensure you have the prerequisites for building [Julia](https://github.com/JuliaLang/julia/blob/master/doc/src/devdocs/build/build.md#required-build-tools-and-external-libraries).

-Next create a `Make.user` file in the top-level directory of the Julia repository consisting of the line `MMTK_PLAN=Immix` or `MMTK_PLAN=StickyImmix`.
+Next create a `Make.user` file in the top-level directory of the Julia repository consisting of the line `MMTK_PLAN=Immix`.

-Finally, set the following environment variables:
+Finally, if you have not done it already, set the following environment variable:

 ```
-export MMTK_BUILD=release # or debug depending on how you build the Julia binding in Rust
 export MMTK_JULIA_DIR=<path-to-mmtk-julia>
 ```
-... and run `make`.
+... and run `make` from Julia's top-level directory.

 Alternatively you can set the environment variables in your `Make.user`

 ```
-export MMTK_BUILD := release
 export MMTK_JULIA_DIR := <path-to-mmtk-julia>
-export MMTK_PLAN := Immix # or export MMTK_PLAN := StickyImmix
+export MMTK_PLAN := Immix
 ```

+If you have done a debug build of the binding, make sure to also set `MMTK_BUILD=debug` before building Julia.

+### Rust FFI bindings from Julia

+The mmtk-julia binding requires a set of Rust FFI bindings that are automatically generated from the Julia repository using [bindgen](https://github.com/rust-lang/rust-bindgen).
+In this repository, the FFI bindings have already been generated, and added to the file `mmtk/src/julia_types.rs`.
+However, if Julia changes the object representation of any of the types defined in the FFI bindings in `mmtk/src/julia_types.rs`, that file will become outdated.
+To generate the FFI bindings again (and rebuild the binding), checkout the Julia repository following the steps described [previously](#checking-out-and-building-julia-with-mmtk), set the environment variable `JULIA_PATH` to point to the `julia` directory and run `make regen-bindgen-ffi` from the binding's top-level directory, note that this step will already do a release build of mmtk-julia containing the new version of `julia_types.rs`.
+Make sure you have all the [requirements](https://rust-lang.github.io/rust-bindgen/requirements.html) to running `bindgen`.

 ### Heap Size